 We expect the planning phase to take about 8 years.
 There are several things we need to do during this planning work, including:

-• Ongoing Indigenous, stakeholder, customer and public engagement
+- Ongoing Indigenous, stakeholder, customer and public engagement and consultation with Rightsholders in both the Elbow and Estevan study regions

-• Assessing the study areas to determine which location could be the best fit to host a potential nuclear facility
+- Evaluate 2 sites in the Estevan area in more detail through technical and environmental studies to determine which location could be the best fit to host a potential nuclear facility

 Check out our project schedule: